Voucher / Cohort

 Do nonprofits pay federal unemployment tax (FUTA)?

 501(c)(3) nonprofits are exempt from federal unemployment tax (FUTA).
-This is a flat 6 percent exemption on the first $7,000 of each employee's wages, which is up to $420 per employee per year saved versus a for-profit employer.
+This is a flat 6 percent exemption on the first $7,000 of each employee's wages.
+After the standard 5.4 percent state credit, a for-profit employer's net FUTA is 0.6 percent, or $42 per employee per year, so a 10-employee nonprofit saves about $420 a year.
 State unemployment rules vary; many states give nonprofits a 'reimbursable employer' option instead of paying SUTA premiums.

 Does Gusto offer a nonprofit discount?

 Yes.
-Gusto offers a 10 percent discount on the base fee for verified 501(c)(3) nonprofits as of 2026.
-The per-employee fee is not discounted.
+Gusto offers a 10 percent discount on the base fee for verified 501(c)(3) nonprofits as of 2026, which takes the $49 Simple base to about $44.
+The per-employee fee of $6 is not discounted.
 The base discount applies for the life of the account, not just the first year.

 Does ADP offer a nonprofit discount?